HenryChang666/PDE/README.md

 ## Prepare Data
 #### Prepare MuST-C data set
 -   Please follow the data preparation in the [S2T example](https://github.com/pytorch/fairseq/blob/main/examples/speech_to_text/docs/mustc_example.md)
--   Convert source text to its char representation and place it in the "src_char_text" column of TSV file
+-   Generate char text from source text and place it in the "src_char_text" column of TSV file
--   Convert source text to its phoneme representation and place it in the "src_text" column of TSV file
+-   Generate phoneme text from source text and place it in the "src_phone_text" column of TSV file
 -   Place the source text in the "src_word_text" column of TSV file
 -   Apply MFA for forced alignment and record the alignment information in JSON format under the 'speech_text_align' column in the TSV file.
 A snapshot of the final TSV file is shown below: